OlgaPal/Agropastoral-management/README.md

 - arc strengths, plots and predictions of the all models considering the five scenarios explored

 ### Packages
-The following packages are used: arules, base, BiocGenerics, bnlearn, caret, datasets, DescTools, ggplot2, gplots, gRain, graph, graphics, gRbase, grDevices, grid, lattice, Matrix, methods, naniar, parallel, plyr, readxl, Rgraphviz, utils, visdat.
+The following packages are used: arules, BiocManager, RGBL, bnlearn, caret, DescTools, ggplot2, gplots, gRain, gRbase, lattice,naniar, plyr, readxl, Rgraphviz, visdat.

 ## Support